Kiranclutch1998/Scania-APS-Failure/README.md

 ![image](https://user-images.githubusercontent.com/76097123/160237493-9a09e149-5ee2-4afb-84e9-d381c0efcb3d.png)

-Balanced dataset using SMOTE technique
+Balanced dataset using SMOTE technique.

 Columns with more than 60% data missing is removed.

 Missing Value Imputation
 -Used Simple Imputer with MEDIAN strategy.